 The SEC has amended the accelerated filer and large accelerated filer definitions to exclude ‘smaller reporting company’ issuers with less than $100 million in annual revenue.
 The amendments relieve these low-revenue issuers from the internal control over financial reporting (ICFR) auditor attestation requirements.

-Public companies, including foreign private issuers
+Public companies, including foreign issuers and business development companies

 SEC press release